Finance and Administration Level IV Operations

 - Dr. Kendricks Hooker, Vice President of Academic Affairs

-- Jacqueline Faulkner, Vice President of Student Affairs
+- Cory Major, Interim Vice President for Student Affairs

 The operating hours of the College have not changed.
 As the situation involving COVID-19 continues to develop, changes may be necessary and updates will be provided as needed.

 Doctor's offices may be very busy and may not be able to provide immediate care and/or absentee documentation in a timely manner.
 Employees covered by an Southwest group health plan are encouraged to enroll in the Telehealth Service Program (MDLIVE for Cigna members and PhysicianNow for BCBS members) for virtual medical consults:

 - Log into BlueAccess at bcbst.com/members/tn_state/

 - Look for and select talk with a Doctor Now

 All employees and their dependents who are eligible for Southwest group health care benefits (even if you are not enrolled in the benefits program) have access to psychological counseling and crisis debriefing to individuals affected by the pandemic through the Employee Assistance Plan (EAP), which is Here4TN.
 Some employees may want counseling services that could include loss of loved ones, health issues related to the disease, or financial hardship.